knightjdr/cmgo/README.md

 * folder `nmf/enrichment`

-> Subset an NMF basis (prey) matrix to only include preys enriched on two specified compartments.
+> Subset an NMF basis (prey) matrix to only include preys enriched on in specified compartments.

 ## Organelle comparison